khred/IDSM-Tutorial-Group-5/ISDM Project.md

 		          <p>
                     - Discussing the result and recommend modifications with the Project manager and ISD team <br />
                     - Speaking to the team regarding the system  <br />
-                    - Talking to the interaction novice system for testing  <br />
+                    - Talking to the interactive voice system for testing  <br />
-                    - Presenting result to the ISD Team and Project manager
+                    - Presenting results to the ISD Team and Project manager
                  </p>
 			</td>
 		</tr>